Ballykelly History

 Photo Tamlaghtfinlagan Church by Art Ward

-The present-day Tamlaghtfinlagan Church of Ireland which was built in 1795 with funds from the Bishop of Derry and the Hon.
-John Beresford, traces its name back through a series of ecclesiastical buildings to the foundation of an Abbey in the locality in 580 AD.
+The present-day Tamlaghtfinlagan Church of Ireland was built in 1795 with funds from the Bishop of Derry and the Hon.
+John Beresford, the name can be traced back through a series of ecclesiastical buildings to the foundation of an Abbey in circa 580 AD.
 This was located not far from the present church, the first Abbot here was Findluganus, a follower of St. Columba.
-The present church is the final resting place of Blind John McCurry, the itinerant fiddler whom Jane Ross heard playing outside the Burns & Laird Shipping office in Limavady.
-The melody he was playing so captivated her that she noted it down and later passed it with her song collection to George Petrie.
+The present church is the final resting place of Blind John McCurry, the itinerant fiddler whom Jane Ross heard playing outside the Burns & Laird Shipping office in Limavady, the melody he was playing so captivated her that she noted it down and later passed it with her song collection to George Petrie.

 Photo Ballykelly Model Farm by Art Ward

 On the Main Street opposite the Model Farm which is now an Independent Hospital, stands the Presbyterian Church which was built in 1827.
-Designed by the English architect Richard Suter (1797-1883) it was extremely contemporary for its time.
-He was employed as a surveyor for the Fishmonger's Guild and also designed Banagher Church, the Model Farm, the Lancastrian School, The Company Agents House, a range of houses on the Main Street, the lodge in the Presbyterian churchyard and the Dispensary.
+Designed by the English architect Richard Suter (1797-1883) who was employed as the surveyor for the Fishmonger's Guild.
+The church was extremely contemporary for its time, he also designed Banagher Church, the Model Farm, the Lancastrian School, the Company Agents House, a range of houses on Main Street, the Dispensary and the lodge in the Presbyterian churchyard.

 Photo of Rough Fort by Art Ward ©